 - Lye (caustic soda, NaOH, Sodium Hydroxide) – 98.03 grams

 Note: Lye (caustic soda/NaOH) is a dangerous chemical so you need to be very careful when you start working with it.
 Also including after you’ve mixed it with the oils.
 Do NOT remove your gloves and protective clothing until after you have poured the soap in the yogurt pots!

 Equipment to make natural soap

-- 1500 grams plastic (check the bottom of the beaker to see if it has PP written in a triangle).
-Also glass beaker or stainless steel pot from your kitchen would work.
+- 1500 grams plastic beaker (check the bottom of the beaker to see if it has PP written in a triangle).
+Also a glass beaker or stainless steel pot from your kitchen would work.
 But don’t use pots or beakers made of other materials.